DanChai22/starter-hugo-academic-Shengdu-Chai/content/home/experience.md

     date_start: 2021-11-01
     date_end: 2022-09-30
     description: |-2
-        * This project aims to apply machine learning techniques to the phenomenological analyses of the Standard Model Effective Field Theory (SMEFT), with a focus on the measurements at future lepton colliders.
+        * Aimed to apply machine learning techniques to the phenomenological analyses of the Standard Model Effective Field Theory (SMEFT), focusing on the measurements at future lepton colliders
-        * With simulations of $e^{+} e^{-}\to W W$ from MadGraph5, using machine learning to find the likelihood ratio in terms of the Wilson coefficients of dimension-six operators in this process
+        * Performed machine learning methods with simulations of $e^{+}e^{-} \to W^{+} W^{-} $, including some systematic effects to determine the likelihood ratio in terms of the Wilson coefficients of dimension-six operators in this process.
+        * Determined that the machine learning method performed better than the traditional methods, such as Optimal Observable, which corrected the large bias of model parameters and gave strong constraints
-        * Future plans involve the applications of these methods to other processes, such as top-pair productions.
+        * Planned to explore the applications of these methods to other processes, such as top-pair productions, and using the more realistic datasets from colliders
   - title: Nonlinear Differential Equations and Chaos
     company: Course Project with Associate Professor Yang Zhou
     company_url: https://inspirehep.net/authors/1242523?ui-citation-summary=true&ui-exclude-self-citations=true